Dennis Fertilizing Lawn Services

 Professional Soil Testing & Nutrient Assessment Requirements for Dennis’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Dennis, where glacial till, rocky upland soils, and marine clay predominate.
-Residents and professionals should use the UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis (pH, N, P, K, organic matter, micronutrients).
-Acidic soils (pH 5.5–6.5) are common; target pH 6.0–7.0 for cool-season grasses by applying dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH one unit, effect in 6–12 months).
-The USDA Web Soil Survey identifies drainage and organic matter (2–4% typical, 4–6% target).
-Develop a written nutrient plan based on soil test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft/application, max 3–4 lbs N/year for Kentucky bluegrass).
-Adjust for shade (25–30% less N), traffic, and compaction (coordinate aeration).
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter (2–4%), and macro/micronutrients.
+Target a pH of 6.0–7.0 for cool-season grasses by applying dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH one unit, effect in 6–12 months).
+Use the USDA Web Soil Survey to assess drainage and organic matter.
+Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Dennis

-Massachusetts General Laws and local Dennis ordinances regulate fertilizer use, especially phosphorus, in coastal and watershed communities.
+Massachusetts law and local Dennis ordinances regulate fertilizer use, especially phosphorus, in coastal and watershed communities.
 Phosphorus is restricted except for new lawns or documented deficiency (soil P <30 ppm).
 Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licensing, complete specialized training, and register their business with Dennis.
-Maintain detailed records (product, rates, weather, soil test results) and customer documentation for liability and warranty.
-Insurance requirements include at least $1M per occurrence and $2M aggregate, with environmental impairment coverage and bonding for municipal contracts.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register with the town.
+Maintain detailed records of applications, rates, weather, and soil test results.
+Liability insurance (minimum $1M per occurrence), environmental impairment coverage, and bonding are recommended for municipal contracts.

 Dennis Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas